aws/aws-sdk-go/README.md

 Search the [existing issues](https://github.com/aws/aws-sdk-go/issues) and see if others are also experiencing the issue before opening a new issue.
 Please include the version of AWS SDK for Go, Go language, and OS you’re using.
-Please also include reproduction case when appropriate.
+Please also include a reproduction case when appropriate.

 The GitHub issues are intended for bug reports and feature requests.
 For help and questions with using AWS SDK for Go please make use of the resources listed